jefeish/presentation-template/README.md

 ### How do I add/remove slides to my presentation ?

-- To add new slides to your presenentation, add a reference to the slide that you want to add.
+- To add new slides to your presenentation, add a reference to the slide that you want to add, in the `/docs/index.html` file.

 - For Example